Engineering technician

 An engineering technician is a professional trained in skills and techniques related to a specific branch of technology, with a practical understanding of the relevant engineering concepts.
 Engineering technicians often assist in projects relating to research and development, or focus on post-development activities like implementation or operation.

-The Dublin Accord was signed in 2002 as an international agreement for the recognition of engineering technician qualifications.
+The Dublin Accord was signed in 2002 as an international agreement recognizing engineering technician qualifications.
 The Dublin Accord is analogous to the Washington Accord for engineers and the Sydney Accord for engineering technologists.

 Nature of work

 Engineering technicians help solve technical problems in many ways.
-They build or set up equipment, conduct experiments, collect data and calculate results.
+They build or set up equipment, conduct experiments, collect data, and calculate results.
 They might also help to make a model of new equipment.
-Some technicians work in quality control, where they check products, do tests, and collect data.
+Some technicians work in quality control, checking products, tests, and collecting data.
 In manufacturing, they help to design and develop products.
 They also find ways to produce things efficiently.
 There are multiple fields in this job such as; software design, repair, etc.

 They may also be people who produce technical drawings or engineering drawings.

-Engineering technicians are responsible for using the theories and principles of science, engineering, and mathematics in order to solve problems and come up with solutions in the research, design, development, manufacturing, sales, construction, inspection, and maintenance of systems and products.
+Engineering technicians are responsible for using the theories and principles of science, engineering, and mathematics to solve problems and come up with solutions in the research, design, development, manufacturing, sales, construction, inspection, and maintenance of systems and products.
 Engineering technicians help engineers and scientists in researching and developing, while some other engineering technicians may be responsible for inspections, quality control, and processes which may include conducting tests and data collection.